 What about the adults?

 I’m so glad you asked.
 If it’s “that kind of party,” bust out those liqueurs and whiskeys because this hot chocolate bar is not just for kids!
-These spirits are perfect for mixing with homemade hot chocolate.
-Simple syrups for cocktails make a great addition too, and you can make a variety with any jam.
+These spirits are perfect for mixing in to make spiked hot chocolate.

 - Grand Marnier